wallabag/wallabag/docs/en/user/android.rst

     :alt: Connection test successful
     :align: center

 After the connection test was successful, you can push the button to get your feed credentials.
-The app now tries to login to your Wallabag instance and get the user id and the corresponding token for the feeds.
+The app now tries to login to your wallabag instance and get the user id and the corresponding token for the feeds.

 .. image:: ../../img/user/android_configuration_get_feed_credentials.de.png
     :alt: Getting the feed credentials